top of page

 Entering The Church

-Please walk to the front red doors.
-Pick up an Order of Service bulletin on the table or from the usher.
+Pick up a paper bulletin on the table or from the usher.

 Our Worship

-Our prayers are designed to help us encounter the Living God.
-The service includes hymns, prayers from the Episcopal Book of Common prayer, readings from the Old and New Testaments of the Bible, a sermon, reciting the Nicene Creed, and end with Holy Communion.
-Any baptized person is welcomed to receive the bread and the wine of communion.
+Encounter the Living God through the prayers.
+The service includes singing hymns, hearing or reading prayers from the Episcopal Book of Common prayer, readings from the Old and New Testaments of the Bible, a sermon, reaffirming the Nicene Creed, and end with Holy Communion.
+We carry the cross down the aisle to the front of the church reminding us that we are on a journey, leaving the world behind and moving toward communion with God .
+All baptized persons from any church are welcomed to receive the bread and the wine of communion.

 Bringing Children